wthit56/Replacer/README.md

 ## Create an Aggregate of Many Replacements

-I said earlier that while it's possible, it sure isn't easy trying to break apart and combine regex patterns in an easy way that works.
+I said earlier that while it's possible, it sure isn't easy trying to break apart and combine Regex patterns in an easy way that works.
 What you could do is something like the following:

 _snip-1.1_
 ```js